ethannicholas/Frost/docs/operators.md

 *result*.
 For instance, in the expression `7 + 3` the operator is `+` (addition), the two operands are `7` and `3`, and the result is `10`.

-The behaviors described below are how Panda's built-in types define these operators to work.
+The behaviors described below are how Frost's built-in types define these operators to work.
 They may be [overloaded](operatorOverloading.html), just as they are in the built-in types.

-Panda operators come in several categories:
+Frost operators come in several categories:

 <a name="arithmetic"></a>
 Arithmetic